 African elephants are the world’s largest land animals.
 At the same time, they look so cute!
 We’ve seen so many of them in Masai Mara, as well as during our train ride from Mombasa to Nairobi.
 Unfortunately, they are still being at risk due to poaching for the ivory.

 View this post on Instagram

 Buffaloes have quite unpredictable nature what makes them dangerous to humans.
 They can, however, be safely seen from the safari jeep in Masai Mara.
-We’ve also seen them while starting the trek in Uganda, which might have been more dangerous, but ended up fine.
+We’ve also seen them while starting the Mount Sabyinyo hike in Uganda, which might have been more dangerous, but ended up fine.

 I adore wild cats and cheetahs are among my favorites.
 They are especially beautiful when they move with grace and big speed.
 The one pictured below was running in the field, when we spotted it.
 Such a beauty!

 With the cute face and long eyelashes, giraffes are very nice to watch!
 The Masai giraffe has a special pattern, which distinguishes it from other types of giraffes in Africa.
 Can you see it in the pictures?

 Brown is a female and the black one is a male.
 There were also some big ostrich eggs that they were protecting!